htruong/htruong.github.io/_posts/2018-03-20-wireguard-router-firewalled-computer-raspberry-pi.markdown

 network.
 4. "Firewall Settings" tab: Assign firewall-zone: `WAN`.
 5. Remember to port-forward port `4500/UDP` on Bob to the router itself.

+We use port `4500` to disguise the traffic as Cisco VPN - most firewalls allows outgoing UDP connections to port 4500.

 Done for the router.
 Restart it.
 Watch what it does on Status > Wireguard.